 Saturday is an agonizing place to be.
 You believed with all your heart all that you had been told about this man, but suddenly that belief just isn't enough.
 You staked your hopes, your faith, your future and your very identity on Jesus, and suddenly it turns out that he's not who you thought he was.

 How on earth could I ever have believed Jesus was the Son of God?
-That's a question you'll ask yourself a lot on Saturday, if you're willing to be honest.
+That's a question you'll ask yourself a lot on Saturday, if you're willing to be honest with yourself.
 Did you honestly think that people rise from the dead?
 You know better than that, and so did the disciples.
-The tombstones of Judea were as full as the graveyards of the 21st century are with the remains of dead people.
+The tombstones of Judea were as full as the graveyards of the 21st century.
 Check out your family tree sometime.
 You won't have to go back very many generations before you find withered branches.
 Dead is permanent.
 You know that in your very bones.

 It's surprisingly easy to kill Jesus.
 I've seen parents do it by rejecting their children over their sexual orientation or gender identity.
 I've seen churches do it by telling women that they have no place in ministry, or no right to teach; and turning liberation into a prison.
 When Christ is dead, his promises of love and value have no meaning.